willianantunes/willianantunes.com/content/blog/2022/04/2022-04-26-add-claims-to-jwt-through-actions-on-auth0.md

 An essential thing to mention here is the part where we use the Management API.
 It has [rate limits](https://auth0.com/docs/troubleshoot/customer-support/operational-policies/rate-limit-policy/management-api-endpoint-rate-limits), so we're leaving it this way just for the article's sake.
 With that said, let's explain the script:

-1. First, we collect must have secrets.
+1. First, we collect "must have" secrets.
 2. We use the secrets from the previous step to instantiate a class to deal with the Management API.
-3. We retrieve all user attributes given his ID.
+3. We retrieve all user attributes given the user ID.
 4. If the user has the root attribute `groups`, we add it as a [custom claim](https://auth0.com/docs/secure/tokens/json-web-tokens/create-namespaced-custom-claims) in the [ID token](https://auth0.com/docs/secure/tokens/id-tokens).

-You might be thinking: Why use the Management API if the Action [delivers user attributes](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow/event-object), including application metadata?
+You might be thinking: Why do we use the Management API if the Action [delivers user attributes](https://auth0.com/docs/customize/actions/flows-and-triggers/login-flow/event-object) also including "application metadata"?
 Sadly, some attributes are not available, and `groups` is one of them.
 I found [this explanation](https://community.auth0.com/t/user-object-in-actions-is-missing-groups/64189/3?u=willianantunes) on Auth0 Community, but still, it's not available.

 Depending on how you configure your enterprise connection with the directory service, it may include the root attribute `groups`.
 For example, look at how I configured mine for testing purposes: